kumbulanit/t-sql/tech company/untitled/Presentations/Module7_Theory_Presentation.md

 WHERE condition;

 -- Example: Remove inactive employees
-DELETE FROM Employees
+DELETE FROM Employees e
 WHERE IsActive = 0
     AND TerminationDate < DATEADD(YEAR, -2, GETDATE());

 -- DELETE with EXISTS
-DELETE FROM Projects
+DELETE FROM Projects p
 WHERE NOT EXISTS (
-    SELECT 1 FROM Employees
+    SELECT 1 FROM Employees e
-    WHERE EmployeeID = Projects.ProjectManagerID
+    WHERE e.EmployeeID = Projects.ProjectManagerID
         AND IsActive = 1
 );
 ```